binarykitchen/videomail-for-ninja-forms/README.md

 ## Documentation

-In the `/doc` folder we place in all text and images for the public documentation which is also available on https://ninjaforms.com/docs/videomail/
+In the `/doc` folder we place in all text and images for the public documentation.

 ## Report bugs